Images protected by Greenhouse School Websites

 Performance Assemblies

-We know how very talented our children are and many of them have passions/strengths that they persue both in and out of school.
+We know how very talented our children are and many of them have passions/strengths that they pursue both in and out of school.
 Some children are talented musicians, song writers, dancers and gymnasts...the list goes on!

 To celebrate our children's talents, we have performance assemblies where the children can perform in front of our school community.
 We are always so impressed with the array of talent shown and it is always a highlight in the Tranmere calendar!
+Here is a photo from our most recent performance assembly:

 School Council